oguzhanaydogan/Azure-Storage-Account/README.md

-In this task, I'm managing Azure Storage Account
+In this task, I Manage Azure Storage account.